crucian11/Logic/README.md

 ```c#
 expression.makeRPolishRecord();
 ```
-This method creates a notation and store it in a California property.
-After that, this property is being used in other methods of the class.
+This method creates a notation and stores it in a California property.
+After that, this property is used in other methods of the class.
 Let's see all the rest of the methods:
-- `EOperand calculate()` method performs a computation with existing values stored in a operands property;
+- `EOperand calculate()` method performs a computation with existing values stored in a `operands` property;
 - `EOperand calculate(params bool[] x)` method performs a computation with given tuple of boolean values;
 - `TruthTable generateTruthTable()` method generates a truth table.